-The correlation results reported in the table 4 shows the closeness between the variables, some of the highly correlated variables are customer satisfaction with reliability (.703), reliability and assurance (.587), assurance and tangibility (.532), customer satisfaction and responsiveness (.935), reliability with responsiveness (.799), empathy with responsiveness (.485).
+The correlation results reported in the table 3 shows the closeness between the variables, some of the highly correlated variables are reliability and assurance (0.587), assurance and tangibility (0.532), reliability with responsiveness (0.799), empathy with responsiveness (0.485).

-These correlation results the strong influences with each other the strongest correlation identified is customer satisfaction which is highly influenced by responsiveness seen earlier in regression, and this result can be considered for cross verifying regression analysis also.
+These correlation results the strong influences with each other, the strongest correlation identified is reliability which is highly influenced by responsiveness seen earlier in regression, and this result can be considered for cross verifying regression analysis also.

-5. Conclusion
+5. DISCUSSION AND CONCLUSION

-In the above study, the dimensions like responsiveness, reliability, perceived network quality, assurance and empathy were considered as independent variables, whereas customer satisfaction was considered as dependent variable.
-The percentage at which these independent and dependent variables fir each other was indicated by model summary, where it is given as 88%.
+In the above study the dimensions like responsiveness, reliability, perceived network quality, assurance, empathy, are considered as independent variables, whereas customer satisfaction is considered as dependent variable .the percentage at which these independent and dependent variables fit each other is indicated by model summary, where it is given as 88%.
+When it comes to dimensional influence of customer satisfaction it is responsiveness stands first.
+The next service quality dimensions which influence customer satisfaction are tangibility.